Do You Have A Copper and Zinc Imbalance?

 Anxiety and Pyroluria

 Pyroluria is a unique metabolic condition characterized by extremely low zinc status.
-It is considered by many in the functional medicine world the most common unknown disorder.
-Pyrolurics need a specific diet, lifestyle and supplementation program to get well.
+It is considered by many in the functional medicine world as the most common unknown disorder.
+Pyrolurics need a specific diet, lifestyle, and supplementation program to get well.

 copper